Sole proprietorship in Germany: what it is and how to start one

 Organise your bookkeeping

 To keep track of income and expenses and prepare tax returns, use digital bookkeeping tools.
-Popular options like sevDesk, lexoffice, or Accountable are user-friendly, automate recurring tasks and simplify data submission to tax authorities.
+Popular options like sevDesk, Lexware Office, or DATEV are user-friendly, automate recurring tasks and simplify data submission to tax authorities.

 Setup costs